 Children of Ruin

-Children of Ruin follows Adrian Tchaikovsky's extraordinary Children of Time, winner of the Arthur C. Clarke award.
-It is set in the same universe, with a new cast of characters and a thrilling new narrative.
+Children of Ruin follows Adrian Tchaikovsky's extraordinary Children of Time, winner of the Arthur C. Clarke award for Best Science Fiction Novel.
+It is set in the same universe, with a new cast of characters and a thrilling narrative.

 It has been waiting through the ages.